Ian G Brennan - firstname.lastname@example.org

-The 'Mute swan protecting her Cygnets' bronze; Mirror Lake Florida
+The 'Mute swan protecting her Cygnets' bronze; Mirror Lake Florida. further details

 Life size bronze Osprey catching a Pike – Royal Unicorn – Snowboarder - Bald Eagle - Mute swan protecting her Cygnets along with a small selection of Ian’s life size and smaller bronze and silver wildlife sculptures